 In order to address the growing global demand for energy, industry is looking to extract energy from renewable sources such as wind, waves, and tides.
-Yet potential environmental effects must be evaluated and measured to ensure that aquatic and avian animals, habitats, and ecosystem functions are not adversely affected, nor that existing ocean and land uses be displaced.
+Yet potential environmental effects must be evaluated and measured to ensure that animals, habitats, and ecosystem functions are not adversely affected, nor that existing ocean and land uses be displaced.
 The goal of Tethys is to progress industry in an environmentally-responsible manner.

-Tethys, named after the Greek titaness of the sea, was developed in 2009 by the Pacific Northwest National Laboratory (PNNL) to support the U.S. Department of Energy (DOE) Wind and Water Power Technologies Office.
+Tethys, named after the Greek titaness of the sea, was developed in 2009 by the Pacific Northwest National Laboratory (PNNL) to support the U.S. Department of Energy (DOE) Wind Energy Technologies Office and Water Power Technologies Office.
 The primary functions of Tethys are twofold:

 - To facilitate the exchange of information and data on the environmental effects of marine and wind energy technologies; and